mthorrell/gbnet/README.md

 - (2) `gbnet.models` provides specific example estimators that accomplish things that were not previously possible using only XGBoost or LightGBM.
 Current models:
   - `Forecast` is a forecasting model similar in execution to Metas' Prophet algorithm.
 In the settings we tested, `gbnet.models.forecasting.Forecast` beats the performance of Meta's Prophet algorithm (see [the forecasting PR](https://github.com/mthorrell/gbnet/pull/20) for a comparison).
   - `GBOrd` is Ordinal Regression using GBMs (both XGBoost and LightGBM supported).
 The complex loss function (with fitable parameters) is specified in PyTorch and put on top of either `XGBModule` or `LGBModule`.
+  - `BetaSurvivalModel` is a discrete time survival analysis model using Beta distributions with gradient boosting.
+It supports both XGBoost and LightGBM backends and can handle censored data.
-  - Other models with plans to be integrated are time-varying Survival analysis and more with NLP.
+  - Other models with plans to be integrated are more advanced survival analysis and NLP applications.

 ## Install and Docs